‘The Conners’ Fans React To Becky’s Baby Decision And Her Surprising New Relationship With Darlene

-Spoiler alert: This article contains spoilers from The Conners episode, “One Flew Over the Conners’ Nest.”
+Spoiler alert: This article contains spoilers from The Conners episode “One Flew Over the Conners’ Nest.”

 The Conners will soon find out that it takes a village—or at least a family—to raise Becky’s baby.
 In a surprising storyline on the ABC sitcom, the pregnant eldest Conner daughter (played by Lecy Goranson) briefly considered giving her baby up for adoption to a lesbian couple she knows, but her sister Darlene (Sara Gilbert) set her straight.

-In a surprising scene on The Conners episode, “One Flew Over the Conners’ Nest,” a struggling Darlene admitted that financial concerns weren’t her only reason for the decision to give her baby up.
-After telling Aunt Jackie (Laurie Metcalf) she won’t be able to daycare, insurance, or baby furniture, Becky had a run-in with new mom Andrea (Sarah Chalke), the wealthy woman who Becky had once made a surrogacy a deal with.
+In a surprising scene on The Conners episode “One Flew Over the Conners’ Nest,” a struggling Darlene admitted that financial concerns weren’t her only reason for the decision to give her baby up.
+After telling Aunt Jackie (Laurie Metcalf) she won’t be able to pay for daycare, insurance, or baby furniture, Becky had a run-in with new mom Andrea (Sarah Chalke), the wealthy woman who Becky had once made a surrogacy a deal with.
 After seeing how the well-to-do Andrea was struggling with motherhood, Becky concluded that she would have even a harder time because she’s an alcoholic.

 Becky later opened up to her sister Darlene and told her the plan to give her baby to Bridget and Maria (played by Ali Leibegott and Gina Brillon), the lesbian couple she has known since high school, explaining that even Andrea, a woman who has it all, is “falling apart” as a new mom.